 The BRRD establishes a framework for the recovery and resolution of credit institutions and investment firms.
+See Risk Factors - Regulatory and Legal Risks - The BRRD contains Resolution Tools and other measures that may have a material adverse effect on the Group.

-Consequences of Issuer's Status as an Unlimited Company
+Consequences of Issuer's Status as Unlimited Company

 The Issuer is an unlimited company.
-Under the Companies Act, there is no limit on the liability of a then-current member (i.e., a registered shareholder of record) of an unlimited company to contribute to that company in an insolvent liquidation of the company to the extent that the company's assets are insufficient to meet its liabilities.
+Under the Companies Act, there is no limit on the liability of a then-current member (i.e. a registered shareholder of record) of an unlimited company to contribute to that company in an insolvent liquidation of the company to the extent that the company's assets are insufficient to meet its liabilities.
 In that event, the liquidator of the unlimited company or the court seeks the contributions from each of the members.
 A company's unlimited status does not confer on the creditors of the company the right to seek payment of the company's liabilities from the company's members or to seek contributions for the company from the members in the event of the unlimited company becoming insolvent or otherwise.
 This right rests with the liquidator or the court on an insolvent winding-up.
 If the persons who are the members of an unlimited company at the date of commencement of the winding-up cannot contribute sufficiently to the assets of the company, the liquidator or court may have recourse to persons who were members within one year before the winding up commenced, although these former members will only be liable to contribute in respect of liabilities contracted by the company while they were members.

-At the date of this Base Prospectus, AIB Bank is the sole member of the Issuer.
-AIB Bank beneficially owns the entire issued share capital of the Issuer.
-The Issuer is thus a wholly-owned subsidiary of AIB Bank which is a wholly-owned subsidiary of AIB Group plc.
+At the date of this Base Prospectus, EBS is the sole member of the Issuer.
 The Issuer's liabilities under the Securities will be contracted by the Issuer on the date when the Securities are issued and their issue price is paid up in full.
-The members of the Issuer on the date on which the Securities are issued and the issue price is paid up in full will be liable to contribute in respect of the Issuer's liabilities in respect of the Securities on an insolvent winding-up of the

-Issuer (if the Issuer does not have sufficient resources to discharge its liabilities in respect of the Securities in full) if they are still members of the Issuer at the date of the commencement of such winding up, or if they were members of the Issuer within one year before such winding-up commenced.
+The members of the Issuer on the date on which the Securities are issued and the issue price is paid up in full will be liable to contribute in respect of the Issuer's liabilities in respect of the Securities on an insolvent winding-up of the Issuer (if the Issuer does not have sufficient resources to discharge its liabilities in respect of the Securities in full) if they are still members of the Issuer at the date of the commencement of such winding up, or if they were members of the Issuer within one year before such winding-up commenced.

-Neither AIB Bank nor AIB Group plc is a guarantor of the Securities.
+None of EBS, AIB Bank or AIB Group plc is a guarantor of the Securities.